jruels/gitlab/labs/gl_devops/index.md

 To create a Cloud9 environment:

+1. In the top right make sure the region is set to **Oregon**
-1. Search for and open Cloud9 at the top of the AWS Console.
+2. Search for and open Cloud9 at the top of the AWS Console.
-2. Create a new environment with the following settings:
+3. Create a new environment with the following settings:
-3. Name: `gitlab`
+4. Name: `gitlab`
-4. Instance type: `t2.micro`
+5. Instance type: `t2.micro`
-5. Change **Platform** to `Ubuntu Server 18.04 LTS`
+6. Change **Platform** to `Ubuntu Server 18.04 LTS`
-6. Click “Create”
+7. Click “Create”

 Open the Cloud9 IDE